Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ```

 ### 2.3.2 Dictionary-based NER
-[Spacy Phrasematcher](https://spacy.io/api/phrasematcher) is used to load dictionaries and run NER.
-COVID-19 related disease and virus dictionaries are provided [here](dictionaries/).
+The dictionary option makes use of the [spaCy Phrasematcher](https://spacy.io/api/phrasematcher).
+You can either use one of the dictionaries that are included with EasyNER in the ["dictionaries"](dictionaries/) subfolder or create your own dictionary in the form of a .txt file with one term per line.

+The EasyNER dictionary folder contains dictionaries for the following:
+- COVID-19 and its synonyms
+- SARS-CoV2 and its synonyms
+- SARS-CoV2 variant names

-Dictionary based NER can be run by specifying model_type as "spacy_phrasematcher", "model_name" as the spacy model (like, "en_core_web_sm" model) and specifying the "vocab_path" (path_to_dictionary) in the NER section of the config file.
+Dictionary based NER can be run by specifying model_type as "spacy_phrasematcher", "model_name" as the spacy model (ideally use the same model as for the splitter,  "en_core_web_sm" or "en_core_web_trf") and specifying the "vocab_path" (path_to_dictionary) in the NER section of the config file.

 #### example: